Ubuntu Server Tutorials

 nano /etc/postfix/main.cf

-You should do a bit of camoflauge on the smtpd banner:
+You should do a bit of camoflauge on

 smtpd_banner = $myhostname ESMTP $mail_name (Microsoft Exchange)